MissyM/How-Fractal-Works/app/assets/README.md

 And how they interact with each other in unidirectional architecture.

 We will make a program that recive a message, and after click in button display in console the message recived.
-All this things are explained step by step in te code.
+All this things are explained step by step in the code.